The Foundation

 The awarding of the prize winners by representatives of the Foundation Board takes place during a special colloquium.

-In a special colloquium on October 19, 2023 the best Master graduates in Chemistry at the University of Ulm were awarded by the Dr. Barbara Mez-Starck Prize for the academic year 2021/2022.
-Three second prizes were given to Riccarda Müller, Michael Steiner, and Lukas Forschner.
-The first prize was awarded to Alexander Rampf.
+In a special colloquium on May 16, 2024 the best Master graduates in Chemstry at the University of Ulm were awarded by the local Dr. Barbara Mez-Starck-Prize for the academic year 2022/2023.
+Two second prizes were given to Ellen Vollmer and Michael Stier who finished their studies with the score 1.2.
+The first prize was awarded to Carla Marchfelder, who graduated with the score 1.1.

 INTERNATIONAL DR. BARBARA MEZ-STARCK PRIZES